severalnines/docs/components.rst

 	$ cd s9s-tools

-3. You may need to install packages such as C/C++ compiler, autotools, openssl-devel etc:
+3. You may need to install development packages such as C/C++ compiler, autotools, openssl-devel etc:

 .. code-block:: bash